T2703/Maze-Game/README.md

 # Maze-Game
 ___________________

-This was a lab I did for a programming class.
+This was a lab I did for a programming class, CPRE 185.
 This is a maze game developed in C where the user can choose their own difficulty and it generates the maze depending on the difficulty.
 It is controlled through the DS4 (PlayStation 4) controllers using the ds4rd.exe.
 ______________________